-3.34 Previous dwelling completions in Thanet have included a large share of flatted accommodation.
+3.33 Previous dwelling completions in Thanet have included a large share of flatted accommodation.
 Consequently, in line with the SHMA recommendations it is important to increase the proportion of houses in the overall stock.
 The SHMA recommends a mix of 20-25% flats and 75-80% houses for market housing, and 45-50% flats and 50-55% houses for affordable housing.
-Accordingly proposals will be expected to deliver at least the proportion of houses (as opposed to flats) in line with Policy SP22.
+Accordingly proposals will be expected to deliver at least the proportion of houses (as opposed to flats) in line with Policy SP19.
 It is recognised that in some instances there may be reasons such as configuration of buildings contributing to townscape quality why only flatted accommodation will be feasible.
 Schemes proposing a higher proportion of flats will need to be accompanied by a supporting justification.

-Policy SP22 - Type and Size of Dwellings
+Policy SP19 - Type and Size of Dwellings

-Proposals for housing development will be expected to provide an appropriate mix of market and affordable housing types and sizes having regard to the SHMA recommendations as may be reviewed or superseded.
+Proposals for housing development will be expected to address the SHMA recommendations regarding the make-up of market and affordable housing types and sizes needed to meet requirements.

-The Council will encourage proposals for residential development to incorporate a higher ratio of houses to flats (as recommended in the SHMA as may be reviewed or superseded).
-Proposals for developments incorporating a higher proportion of flats will need specific justification.
+The Council will encourage proposals incorporating a higher proportion of houses as opposed to flats than recommended in the SHMA.
+Proposals for developments incorporating a higher proportion of flats than recommended in the SHMA will be expected to include site specific justification for the proportion and mix proposed.

-Proposals to convert properties currently used as flats to use as single family or single household accommodation will be permitted where a satisfactory standard of accommodation can be provided.
+Proposals to revert or convert properties currently used as flats to use as single family or single household accommodation will be permitted where a satisfactory standard of accommodation can be provided.